 Where to stay in Lake Como

-VISTA Palazzo Lago di Como is a stunning hotel located in Como with spectacular views over the surrounding lake and mountains.
-The modern interiors are finished with artistic flair and no matter whether you choose a Deluxe Room or a Junior Suite you will be graced with elegant furnishings, comfortable beds and sleek bathrooms with plush robes and complimentary toiletries.
+VISTA Palazzo Lago di Como: A stunning hotel located in Como with spectacular views over the surrounding lake and mountains.
+The modern interiors are finished with artistic flair and no matter whether you choose a Deluxe Room or a Junior Suite you will be graced with elegant furnishings, comfortable beds, and sleek bathrooms with plush robes and complimentary toiletries.
+Click here for more information and to check the latest prices.

-As you walk into Avenue Hotel and the nearby sister restaurant, Il Pinzimonio restaurant, you will be impressed by the bright, modern décor that welcomes you.
+Avenue Hotel As you walk into Avenue Hotel and the nearby sister restaurant, Il Pinzimonio restaurant, you will be impressed by the bright, modern décor that welcomes you.
 Further inside you will find simple, comfortable rooms that are the perfect place to unwind after a day exploring the lake.
+Click here for more information and to check the latest prices.

 To many visitors, Bellagio is the true gem of Lake Como.
 Famed for its majestic Italian villas over-looking the Lake, and for being the home to famous individuals, Bellagio is a dreamy destination for so many reasons.
 The town of Bellagio is a classic, traditional Italian town, with its winding, narrow alleyways, steep-stairways and immense plethora of eateries and wineries.